arpit-mehta/arpit-mehta/README.md

 - 👋 Hi, I’m @arpit-mehta
-- 👀 I’m interested in Cloud Computing and DevOps
+- 👀 I’m interested in Competitive Programming.
-- 🌱 I’m currently learning Web development and DSA
+- 🌱 I’m currently working as a Program Analyst Trainee in Cognizant.
 - 📫 How to reach me ...
-www.linkedin.com/in/arpitmehta05
+-www.linkedin.com/in/arpitmehta05
-iarpit.mehta@gmail.com
+-iarpit.mehta@gmail.com

 <!---